gandarfh/httui/README.md

 ## About the Project

-This project will center all my needed tools like: http client, db view, healthcheck micro-services, etc.
+This project will center all my tooling like: http client, db view, healthcheck micro-services, etc.

 ### Tech Stack